RogerWitkowski/RogerWitkowski/README.md

 ![RogerWitkowski_header](https://raw.githubusercontent.com/RogerWitkowski/RogerWitkowski/main/2481809.jpg)
 ### Hi everyone 👋

-I would like to introduce myself, so my name is Roger Witkowski and I am a Junior Fullstack Developer in C# and .NET.<br/> I started my journey with programming in Codecool in 2021🙂 During this time i became Junior Fullstack .NET Developer.<br/>
+I would like to introduce myself, so my name is Roger Witkowski and I am a Junior Fullstack Developer in C# and .NET.<br/>
+I started my programming adventure at Codecool in 2021🙂 At that time I became a Junior Fullstack .NET Developer.<br/>
-These experiences showed me the path of self-development and the discipline i want to follow, to be an even better version of myself from yesterday🙂
+These experiences have shown me the path of self-development and the discipline I want to follow in order to be an even better version of myself from yesterday🙂